Robust dimension free isoperimetry in Gaussian space: Introduction

 \subsection{Gaussian isoperimetry}

-The Gaussian isoperimetric inequality was first proved by Sudakov and Tsirelson~\cite{st78}, and independently by Borell~\cite{bor75}.
-It states that in $\R^n$ with a Gaussian measure, the isoperimetric sets are half-spaces.
-To be more precise, let $\phi(x) = (2\pi)^{-1/2} e^{-x^2/2}$ be the standard Gaussian density, and define $\Phi(x) = \int_{-\infty}^x \phi(y)\: dy$.
+The Gaussian isoperimetric inequality was first proved by Sudakov and Tsirelson \cite{st78}, and independently by Borell \cite{bor75}.
+It states that in $\R^n$ with the standard Gaussian measure, the isoperimetric sets are half-spaces.
+To be more precise, let $\phi (x) = (2\pi)^{-1/2} e^{-x^2/2}$ be the standard Gaussian density, and define $\Phi(x) = \int_{-\infty }^x \phi(y) \,dy$.
 Let $\gamma_n$ be the standard Gaussian measure on $\R^n$, and define the boundary measure $\gamma_n^+$ by

-where $\curlyS(\R^n, \R^n)$ is the set of smooth functions $\R^n \to \R^n$ such that all derivatives vanish at infinity.
-(This definition of boundary measure coincides with Minkowski content and the $n-1$-dimensional Gaussian-weighted Hausdorff measure for sufficiently nice sets.)
-Then the Gaussian isoperimetric inequality states that for every measurable $A$, $\phi(\Phi^{-1}(\gamma_n(A))) \le \gamma_n^+(A)$.
-It is not hard to verify that equality is attained if $A$ is an affine half-space (that is, a set of the form $\{x \in \R^n: x \cdot a \ge b\}$).
-Since we will be using it frequently, let us define $I = \phi \circ \Phi^{-1}$, so that the Gaussian isoperimetric inequality reads
+where $\curlyS(\R^n, \R^n)$ is the set of smooth functions $\R^n \to\R^n$ such that all derivatives vanish at infinity.
+(This definition of boundary measure coincides with Minkowski content and the $(n-1)$-dimensional Gaussian-weighted Hausdorff measure for sufficiently nice sets \cite{ck01}.)
+Then the Gaussian isoperimetric inequality states that for every measurable $A$, $\phi(\Phi^{-1}(\gamma_n(A))) \le\gamma_n^+(A)$.
+It is not hard to verify that equality is attained if $A$ is an affine half-space (i.e., a set of the form $\{x \in\R^n\dvtx x \cdot a \ge b\}$).
+In the theory, it is common to define the isoperimetric profile $I = \phi\circ\Phi^{-1}$, so that the Gaussian isoperimetric inequality reads